 Jane Ballantyne is a qualified solicitor and experienced freelance trainer.
-Jane has contributed to publications including the Welfare Benefits Resource Pack and Rights Guide for Homeowners.
+She has contributed to a number of publications, including the Welfare Benefits Resource Pack and the Rights Guide for Homeowners.

 Ellie Bergin has worked as a welfare rights worker since 1991 and currently works for Islington Council.
-She has worked as a trainer and as an appeals representative for Lasa, and before that at Disability Alliance and Merseyside Welfare Rights.
+She has worked in the past as a trainer and as an appeals representative for Lasa, and prior to that she worked at Disability Alliance and Merseyside Welfare Rights.

 Michelle Büyükertas is an experienced welfare rights adviser and trainer.
-She currently works in the Money Advice Unit at Hertfordshire County Council, having previously spent a number of years working for CABx.
+She currently works in the Money Advice Unit at Hertfordshire County Council, having spent a number of years previously working for the Citizens Advice Bureau.

 Catherine Connors has worked as a local authority welfare rights officer for 16 years, most recently in a children’s centre.
-She has considerable experience delivering welfare rights training to a variety of audiences including social work students, primary care trust staff, housing providers, Women’s Aid and CAB advisers.
-She has also designed and delivered a range of training materials for a financial capability project.
+In 1999, she gained an adult and further education teaching certificate, and has considerable experience of delivering welfare rights training to a variety of audiences, including social work students, primary care trust staff, housing providers, Women’s Aid and CAB advisers.
+Catherine has also designed and delivered a range of training materials for a financial capability project.

-Tahnyet Faroqui is an advice worker at Camden CAB and has 20 years experience in welfare benefits advice work and representation at social security appeal tribunals and employment tribunals.
-She has also provided training in welfare benefits, including tax credits and skills based courses for CABx and other voluntary organisations.
+Tahnyet Faroqui is an advice worker at Camden CAB and has 20 years’ experience in welfare benefits advice work and representation at social security appeal tribunals and employment tribunals.
+She has also provided training in welfare benefits, including tax credits and skills based courses, for the Citizens Advice Bureau and other voluntary organisations.

 Edward Graham is CPAG’s Advice and Rights Manager.
-He has 15 years experience in benefits advice and training.
-He has extensive experience of providing training, advice and casework support as part of CPAG’s specialist support service.
+He has 15 years’ experience in benefits advice and training, and provides training, advice and casework support as part of CPAG’s specialist support service.

 Steve Johnson manages Walthamstow CAB.
 He is also a freelance welfare rights trainer to those working in the voluntary sector, lawyers, housing associations and local authorities.

-Essie Rashidschi has 20 years experience as an advice worker, particularly in the field of welfare benefits and social security law.
-He previously worked for Lasa as part of the appeals team.
-He currently works as a freelance welfare rights tutor and provides casework support for CPAG’s specialist support service.
+Essie Rashidschi has 20 years’ experience as an advice worker, particularly in the field of welfare benefits and social security law.
+He currently works as a freelance welfare rights tutor, having previously worked for Lasa as part of their appeals team.

-Louise Shepherd is a freelance training consultant.
-Louise was formerly a welfare rights trainer for the London Borough of Lewisham and training manager for a large London based housing association.
-She works exclusively in the public sector and recent clients include NSPCC, the National Trust, Imperial College and many local authorities and housing associations.
+Louise Shepherd is a freelance training consultant who formerly worked as a welfare rights trainer for the London Borough of Lewisham, and as a training manager for a large London based housing association.
+Today, Louise works exclusively in the public sector and her recent clients include the National Trust, NSPCC, Imperial College and many local authorities and housing associations.

 Aida Shoush is an experienced welfare rights adviser and trainer.
-She is currently working as an adviser at St Christopher’s Hospice in south London as part of a team providing advice services to patients of the Hospice and their families, as well as those who are newly bereaved.
-She has been an adviser in both the CAB service and other parts of the independent advice sector.
-She has also worked in a local authority welfare rights service and worked providing advice services at Lasa.
+She is currently working as an adviser at St Christopher’s Hospice in South London as part of a team providing advice services to patients and their families, as well as to those who are newly bereaved.
+Aida has been an adviser in both the CAB service and other parts of the independent advice sector, and has worked in the past with Lasa and with a local authority welfare rights service.

-David Simmons is a welfare rights worker in CPAG’s Welfare Rights Office.
-He has more than 20 years experience of providing welfare rights advice and training and has written extensively for CPAG and other publications.
+David Simmons is a welfare rights worker at CPAG.
+He has more than 20 years’ experience of providing welfare rights advice and training and has written extensively for CPAG and other publications.

-Martin Williams is a welfare rights worker in CPAG’s Welfare Rights Office.
-He is widely experienced in representing claimants at both levels within the tribunal system having worked for Lasa appeals team from 2001 until 2008.
-He has also worked as a local authority welfare rights officer and in an independent advice centre.
-Martin is currently an author of CPAG’s Housing Benefit and Council Tax Benefit Legislation and works advising advisers with complex welfare benefit cases via CPAG's specialist support service.
+Martin Williams is a welfare rights worker at CPAG.
+He is widely experienced in representing claimants at both levels within the tribunal system, having worked in the appeals team at Lasa from 2001 until 2008.
+Martin has also worked as a local authority welfare rights officer and in an independent advice centre.
+He is currently an author of CPAG’s Housing Benefit and Council Tax Benefit: the legislation.